Toronto FC vs Vancouver Whitecaps prediction, preview, team news and more | MLS 2020

 Toronto FC vs Vancouver Whitecaps Head-to-Head

-The last time these two teams squared up against each other, the match ended in a 1-1 draw with neither team being able to break the deadlock.
+The last time these two teams squared up against each other was just 3 days back and Toronto FC absolutely dominated the game and won it 3-0.

 Toronto FC vs Vancouver Whitecaps Team News

-As for Toronto FC, Ayo Akinola and Justin Morrow will return to the fray.
 Ifunanyachi Achara has been ruled out for the rest of the season after tearing his ACL (Anterior Cruciate Ligament).

-Toronto will be looking at the goalscoring form of Akinola and Altidore to give them the edge over Vancouver.
+TFC skipper Michael Bradley hasn't looked at his sharpest and could be rested today.
+After missing Tuesday's game due to a hamstring ailment, Ayo Akinola continues to be a doubt.

 Doubtful: None